 PRICE

 You shouldn’t have to spend a fortune to get a great backpacking tent.
 That’s why this list contains an array of solid options at a variety of price points.
 If you backpack a lot, it probably makes sense to spend more for a quality product that will get many years of use.
-If you’re on a limited budget, you may want to check out our budget backpacking tent recommendations, but they do tend to be much heavier.
+If you’re on a limited budget, you may want to check out our budget backpacking tent recommendations, but they tend to be much heavier.

-The reality with tent sizes is that a lot of manufacturers exaggerate how many people can sleep comfortably in them.
+Freestanding: The reality with tent sizes is that a lot of manufacturers exaggerate how many people can sleep comfortably in them.
 For example, many two-person backpacking tents are a tight fit for two average-sized people.
 If you plan on sleeping two people in your tent and want more space, you may find a three-person tent to be more comfortable.
 Extra space will add weight, so you’ll probably want to choose a lightweight tent to keep your backpack light.
 Check out our Tent Size Guide for more info on finding the right fit for you.

 PACKAGED WEIGHT VS. MINIMUM TRAIL WEIGHT

-This one gets a little hairy.
+Minimum Trail Weight: This one gets a little hairy.
 Since there’s no required industry standard for calculating this, some manufacturers exclude more items than others.
 Minimum trail weight is generally accepted to mean just the essential components to keep you dry.
 It will always include the tent body, the rainfly, and the poles.
 This measurement usually excludes tent stakes (unless your tent is semi-freestanding), guy lines, and stuff sacks.

 INTERIOR SPACE

-Backpacking tents keep weight to a minimum by limiting interior space (and thus, use less material).
-One-person tents are great for dedicated solo hikers looking to travel fast and light.
-Two-person tents tend to be the most popular, because they strike a good balance between weight and interior space.
-Most two-person tents have just enough room for two sleepers and a few stuff sacks, with backpacks and extra gear stored in the vestibules.
-If you want more interior space for camping comfort, you may want to bump up one size in tents (for example, buy a three-person tent to fit two hikers).
+If you want more interior space for camping comfort, you should bump up one tent size (for example, buy a three-person tent to fit two hikers).
 Just remember, interior tent space is a tradeoff between comfort and weight.
 Check out our Tent Size Guide for more information on choosing which model to go with.

 DOORS & VESTIBULES